 Total duration: 38 minutes

-Toby Pitman is a London-based 3D artist and musician with a deep understanding of 3D modelling concepts and techniques.
-Toby started using Cinema 4D in 2009 as a hobby which has since grown into a passion for the art and science of 3D modelling.
+Toby Pitman is a London-based 3D artist and musician with a deep understanding of 3D modeling concepts and techniques.
+Toby started using Cinema 4D in 2009 as a hobby which has since grown into a passion for the art and science of 3D modeling.